ippen/point-tracker/README.md

-# Point Tracking
+# Point Tracker

-This script implements point tracking in a video using the Lucas-Kanade method.
-It allows users to select points on the first frame of a video interactively and tracks them across subsequent frames.
+This repository contains a Python script for point tracking in videos using the Lucas-Kanade method.
+Users can select points interactively on the first frame of a video, and the script tracks these points across subsequent frames, visualizing them on the video.
+It also provides options to save the tracked points data to a JSON file and create an output video with tracked points.

 ## Features